 - Features: It’s okay to have a basic rangefinder.
 If you’re gaining features, see if it costs you elsewhere, either in price or in slashing other features that you might end up finding useful.

 Less is More!

 Rangefinders are simple optic devices, and it should be that way when you’re spending less than $150.
 Keep the quality in this basic functionality to ensure you’re getting high performance.
-If you want the luxury and perks of a pimped-out rangefinder, be prepared to spend more.
+If you want the luxury and perks some of the premium rangefinder binoculars have, be prepared to spend more.
 Otherwise, less is more!